”It is easier to raise strong children than to repair broken men” – Frederick Douglass

 At this point Marxist feminism was big feminism, and intersectional identity Marxism had been introduced, laying the ground work for the SJWs, BLMs, and overall corrupting culture of today.
 Maximal sensitivity and narcissism was also introduced to upbringing and education.
 This, of course, was a match made in hell with the social media that was to come.

-Then there’s been this bait and switch, a utilitarian con-game, where the universal individual liberty has been diminished while minority rights has been presented as enough progress.
+Then there’s been this bait and switch, a utilitarian con-game, where the universal individual liberty has been diminished, bureaucracy and intrusion expanded, while minority rights has been presented as he only necessary progress.
 Nothing but full liberty for all is ever enough.

-To end this post off I’ll leave you with this classic from Elvis.
+To end this post off I’ll leave you with this classic song from Elvis from over half a century ago.
 It tells of multi-generational desperation, hopelessness, crime and violence in the eternal Democrat stronghold of Chicago.
 As the social sciences, political sciences, economics, etc. have developed so much I bet the situation isn’t nearly as bad today.